 The Comeet platform offers its customers a general-purpose privacy notice that customers may edit and present to candidates.
 Although customers may use the notice “as is”, they are encouraged to edit it for their specific circumstances.

-The Comeet platform’s use of subcontractors for data processing activities is consistent with the GDPR’s requirements for subprocessors.
+Note: The Comeet platform’s use of subcontractors for data processing activities is consistent with the GDPR’s requirements for subprocessors.

 The GDPR permits processors, like Comeet, to use subcontractors for data processing activities (“subprocessors”), subject to three conditions.